Davis political family

 The members include the jurist John Davis (1761–1847), who was a lawyer in Plymouth, Massachusetts, and a delegate from Plymouth to the Massachusetts state convention, called to consider adoption of the Federal Constitution.
 He was three times in the Massachusetts House of Representatives, and was a state senator of Plymouth County, Massachusetts.
 Davis was President George Washington's Comptroller of the Treasury of the United States, and Washington then appointed him the United States Attorney for the district of Massachusetts.
 He was President John Adams' appointed judge of the United States district court for the district of Massachusetts.
 His probable most noted achievement was his wise handling of the law in regards to commercial mercantile embarrassment of New England at the time of an embargo and the War of 1812 which instilled the community's confidence in the law.
 He served as president of the Massachusetts Historical Society (1818–1835) and was said to be the first person to refer to the Plymouth colonists as pilgrims in his ode to an anniversary celebration in 1794.
 He was a Fellow of the American Academy of Arts and Sciences as well as the treasurer (1810) and member of the board of overseers (1827–1836).

-A different John Davis (1787–1854) was Governor of Massachusetts, United States Senator of Massachusetts, and United States Representative of Massachusetts.
-Elizabeth Davis Bliss was John Davis's sister who married George Bancroft (1800–1891), who was an American historian, statesman, and who as the U.S. Secretary of the Navy, he established the United States Naval Academy at Annapolis, and was a U.S. Minister to Britain.
+A different John Davis (1787–1854) was a governor, United States senator, and United States representative of Massachusetts.
+Elizabeth Davis Bliss was John Davis's sister who married George Bancroft (1800–1891), who was an American historian, statesman, and who as the U.S. secretary of the Navy, he established the United States Naval Academy at Annapolis, and was a U.S. minister to Britain.
 His father was Aaron Bancroft (1755–1839) who was an American clergyman, pastor, minuteman, and president of the American Unitarian Association.

-Then with Gov. Davis' two sons, John Chandler Bancroft Davis (1822–1907), who was an American lawyer and diplomat, serving as the 7th, 9th, and 14th Assistant Secretary of State to the President.
+Then with Davis' two sons, John Chandler Bancroft Davis (1822–1907), who was an American lawyer and diplomat, serving as the 7th, 9th, and 14th assistant secretary of state to the president.
 He was also the ninth reporter of decisions of the U.S. Supreme Court.
-His brother, Horace Davis (1831–1916), was a United States Representative from California, an American author, and president of the University of California, Berkeley.
+His brother, Horace Davis (1831–1916), was a United States representative from California, an American author, and president of the University of California, Berkeley.

-Another great-great-grandson of Governor John Davis is John Davis Lodge (1903–1985), a Governor of Connecticut, an actor, and a U.S. Ambassador to Spain, Argentina and Switzerland.
-His brother, Henry Cabot Lodge Jr. (1902–1985) was a United States Senator from Massachusetts, a U.S. ambassador at large, to the United Nations, South Vietnam (twice), West Germany, and a candidate for Vice President of the United States.
+Another great-great-grandson of Governor John Davis is John Davis Lodge (1903–1985), a governor of Connecticut, an actor, and a U.S. ambassador to Spain, Argentina and Switzerland.
+His brother, Henry Cabot Lodge Jr. (1902–1985) was a United States senator from Massachusetts, a U.S. ambassador at large, to the United Nations, South Vietnam (twice), West Germany, and a candidate for Vice President of the United States.